 Taylor is very familiar with being petty and wanting revenge.
 Some people think her reactions are too much because she is the world’s biggest superstar, but I actually stan her for it.
 I especially like how vicious and scathing her insults can be.

 I think since none of us know the true details of their private lives.
-Hence, they should be allowed to write whatever they want in their music.
+Hence, they should be allowed to write whatever they want in their own music.
 Charli shared her feelings in “Sympathy is a Knife”, and Taylor did the same in “Actually Romantic”.
-It’s all part of the art
+All of this angst is part of art.

 6 – Wood

 The music sounds perfect.
-I love the song “I Want You Back” by The Jackson 5, and I think the way she used those similar sounds was very inspired, not lazy.
+I love the song “I Want You Back” by The Jackson 5.
+I think the way she used those similar sounds was inspired, not lazy.
 If she wanted to make a maximalist song, using that style was the best choice possible.

 5 – Honey